smashedr/esphome-configs/README.md

       name: "Still Target ${box_num}"
 ```

-_Note: This is because this is a custom component and does not allow assigning an ID to the platform._
+_Note: This custom package can not be extended because it does not allow an ID..._

 ## Voice Assistant